-- Follow Brian Krebs’s three basic rules for online safety:
+- Brian Krebs’s three basic rules for online safety provide an excellent starting point:

 - If you didn’t go looking for it, don’t install it.